darachm/f1l-work/src/initial-research-and-clarification.md

 [^dailyMedBeva]: https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=939b5d1f-9fb2-4499-80ef-0607aa6b114e
 [^statsPearlsBevacizumab]: https://www.ncbi.nlm.nih.gov/books/NBK482126/

-## Generalizing these treatments
+### Generalizing these treatments

 Both of these treatments bind the extracellular domain of a transmembrane receptor to presumably inhibit its interaction with other receptors.
+An alternative mechanism proposed for each is to modulate the immune-system by binding the antibody to the target, and trastuzumab has been used as an ADC.

-To identify other cancers where these treatments may exert their mechanistic effects, we should identify cancers that are likely to express the targeted marker.
+So, to identify other cancers where these treatments may exert their mechanistic effects, we should identify cancers that are likely to express the target protein.
-Additionally, looking for expression of the other receptors that these targets interact with may also be useful, although other unknown pathways and effects may be at play.
+Noting the expression of the other receptors that these targets interact with may also be useful, but the expression of the target (HER2 or VEGF-A) is a good place to start.
-An additional proposed mechanism is that these antibodies trigger immunological effects, and so the interaction with the known partners may not be relevant.

-Third, these antibodies could be used within an antibody drug conjugate (ADC) to target chemotherapies, and so simple surface expression of the target is a likely prerequisite of it.

-# Cancer cell lines as a model
+## Cancer cell lines as a model

 Cancer cell lines are populations of human cells that can be cultured _ex vivo_ in labs (ie "in vitro"), where the cells are derived are thought to share